October 03, 2019 20 min read

 L-Lysine: Lysine is a building block for protein.
 It’s an essential amino acid because your body cannot make it, so you need to obtain it from food.

-It’s important for normal growth and muscle turnover and used to form carnitine, a substance found in most cells of your body.
+It’s important for normal growth and muscle turnover and is used to form carnitine, a substance found in most cells of your body.
 What’s more, it helps transport fats across your cells to be burned for energy.

 L-lysine is the form of lysine your body can utilize.
 It’s naturally found in food and is the type used in supplements.